 Will I still be able to have office hours?

 Yes.
-Maintaining regular office hours is an important way to maintain the personal interaction that is a hallmark of TCU.
-Office hours may be conducted virtually or in person, following the guidelines below.
+Regular office hours are important to maintain the personal interaction that is a hallmark of TCU.
+Office hours may be conducted in person or virtually.

 What are the guidelines for in-person office hours?